 Sable Island’s history is filled with mystery, intrigue, pirates, wreckers, and lost treasures of gold and silver.
 Since its discovery almost 500 years ago, it is believed this treacherous sand dune has trapped and destroyed more than 500 vessels and killed more than ten thousand men.
 There have been over 200 known wrecks on Sable Island since 1800.

 It is not the biggest sand dune in the world, but it certainly is the most dangerous.
 It is here that the Labrador current meets the warm gulf stream creating the fogs that give all sailors nightmares.
-Although the island is charted on most maps it is not clearly defined because it is elusive and constantly shifting, it has been called the world’s fastest moving island.
+Although the island is charted on most maps it is not clearly defined because it is elusive and constantly shifting.
+It has been called the world’s fastest moving island.
 The island is 20 miles long; one mile wide; and in some places 85 feet high.
-In addition to the visible portion, sandbars extend out about 17 miles on either end.
+In addition to the visible part, sandbars extend out about 17 miles on either end.
 Where sand dunes are visible one day, you find clear ocean the next.
 Fierce ocean currents sweep around the island causing this peculiar shifting of sand that constantly changes the contours.
 Inland the soft sand makes travelling laboriously slow, except when using motor vehicles with very large balloon tires.
 Occasionally old wrecks emerge from the deep during a severe storm, only to sink to obscurity again.
-Its maximum width is 1.5 kilometers and the highest dunes approach thirty meters.
-The north beach is steep and narrow, whereas the south beach is wide and flat.
+Its greatest width is 1.5 kilometers and the highest dunes approach thirty meters.
+The north beach is steep and narrow, and the south beach is wide and flat.
 Beach grass dominates and stabilized the dunes.
-Between the dunes are numerous depressions usually filled with freshwater and supporting a variety of aquatic plants.
+Between the dunes are many depressions usually filled with freshwater and supporting a variety of aquatic plants.
 These small ponds are most numerous near the west end.
 A ten-kilometre-long salt water lake is located on the south beach about midway along the island.

 The will be more information in the next little while about shipwrecks and TREASURE!!!